Storage Resources

 Running jobs have access to an in-memory mount on compute nodes via the $TMPFS

 environment variable.
-This should provide very fast read/write speeds for jobs doing I/O to files that fit in memory (see the system documentation for the amount of memory per node on each system).
+This should provide very fast read/write speeds for jobs doing I/O to files that fit in memory.
 Please note that these files are removed at the end of a job, so any results or files to be kept after the job ends must be copied to Work or Home.

 NVMe Drives